 Our derivative instruments consist of financially settled commodity swaps, futures, option contracts and fixed-price forward commodity contracts with certain counterparties.
 We determine the fair value of our derivative contracts using present value methods or standard option valuation models with assumptions about commodity prices based on those observed in underlying markets.
-We have consistently applied these valuation techniques in all periods presented and believe we have obtained the most accurate information available for the types of derivative contracts we hold.
+We have consistently applied these valuation techniques in all periods presented and we believe we have obtained the most accurate information available for the types of derivative contracts we hold.

 The fair values of our derivative instruments are sensitive to changes in forward pricing on natural gas, NGLs and crude oil.
-This financial position of these derivatives at December 31, 2015, a net asset position of \$119.5 million, reflects the present value, adjusted for counterparty credit risk, of the amount we expect to receive or pay in the future on our derivative contracts.
-If forward pricing on natural gas, NGLs and crude oil were to increase by 10%, the result would be a fair value reflecting a net asset of \$99.8 million, ignoring an adjustment for counterparty credit risk.
-If forward pricing on natural gas, NGLs and crude oil were to decrease by 10%, the result would be a fair value reflecting a net asset of \$138.1 million, ignoring an adjustment for counterparty credit risk.
+The financial position of these derivatives at December 31, 2016, a net liability position of \$53.3 million, reflects the present value, adjusted for counterparty credit risk, of the amount we expect to receive or pay in the future on our derivative contracts.
+If forward pricing on natural gas, NGLs and crude oil were to increase by 10%, the result would be a fair value reflecting a net liability of \$107.4 million, ignoring an adjustment for counterparty credit risk.
+If forward pricing on natural gas, NGLs and crude oil were to decrease by 10%, the result would be a fair value reflecting a net asset of \$14.9 million, ignoring an adjustment for counterparty credit risk.